At a glance…

 Weekdays: After the initial orientation day, you will work for approximately 3 to 5 hours per day and a typical schedule is as follows:

 8.00 AM Travel to placement to join local placement staff and begin work on your project.
-Please note that start times and daily workload depends on the project that you are participating on (some placements run in the afternoon and volunteers on these placements will have the morning free, or can join another project).
+Start times and daily workload depends on the project that you are participating on (some placements run in the afternoon and volunteers on these placements will have the morning free, or can join another project).

-4.00 PM/5.00 PM Work at the placement usually ends.
-You are free to return to the volunteer accommodation, plan for the following day’s activities or use your free time as you wish.
+4.00 PM/5.00 PM Afternoon placements usually end.
+Volunteers are free to return to the volunteer accommodation, plan for the following day’s activities or use their free time as they wish.

-7.00 PM Dinner at the volunteer accommodation.
-After dinner you will have the remainder of the evening free to relax and use as you wish.
+7.00 PM Volunteers prepare their dinner at the volunteer accommodation.
+After dinner you will have the remainder of the evening free to use as you wish.